-Infectious Disease Prevention and Control Bureau
+Infectious Disease Bureau

 The goal of the NMDOH Infectious Disease Bureau (IDB) is to reduce the spread of infectious diseases through prevention, care, testing, screening and surveillance work.